oracle-livelabs/adb/shared/workshops/adbs-tools/using-adb-tools/ocw-using-adb-tools.md

 14. Click the three dots for that card, select **View Details** and then select the **Impact** tab on the left of the screen that appears.
 You should spend some time exploring the Impact Analysis for this table.
 Depending on how you drill down (Expand), you may see a screen like this.
   ![ALT text is not available for this image](images/impact.png)It's worth pausing here to reflect on quite how extensive the impact analysis is for this simple exercise.
 Here you have a single table, on which you built a business model.
 This is implemented as an analytic view, including a number of Attribute Dimensions.
 Against this, you ran an Data Insights job, which resulted in a large number of Insights queries.
 15. If you **Expand** on **REQUEST\_INSIGHT_1** (on the right of the screen), you'll see some of the many queries that were executed as part of the Data Insights job, perhaps while you were sipping your coffee!
-Tip: You can return to a lower-resolution of data by selecting *Collapse* for an entity that had previously been *Expand*ed.
+Tip: You can return to a lower-resolution of data by selecting *Collapse* for an entity that had previously been *Expanded*.
 16. **RECAP** - This concludes the brief guided tour of the **Catalog** tool.
 In this section, you have seen:

     a.
 How to view data in card view, grid view, and list view